Stringy power operations in Tate K-theory

-where the $y_i$ are the Chern roots of the simultaneous eigenspaces $ (TM_\CC)_{g=\zeta_l^j,h=\zeta_k^s}. $ \end{Pf} Corollary \ref{Astring-gh-Cor} should be compared to the calculations on the last page of \cite{FNLU}.
-Basically, our discussion starts, once they replace their variable $\hat q$ with its monodromy $2\pi i$.
+Corollary \ref{Astring-gh-Cor} should be compared to the calculations on the last page of \cite{FNLU}.
+Basically, our discussion starts, once the authors of \cite{FNLU} replace their variable $\hat q$ with its monodromy $2\pi i$.
 For our purposes, the double loop space picture is not necessary.
 It will, however, become very important when one wants to study modularity properties, i.e., the ``moonshine-like'' behavior discussed in \cite{Devoto}: We already observed that replacing the pair of commuting elements $(g,h)$ with $(g,gh)$ corresponds to replacing $\tau$ with $\tau+1$, where $q=e^{2\pi i\tau}$.
 This is half of the first Moonshine condition, the other half demands that switching to $(h\inv,g)$ should correspond to $\tau\mapsto -\frac1\tau$.
 In the picture described in the beautiful paper \cite{FNLU}, the elements $g$ and $h$ describe the monodromy of a $G$-principal bundle $P$ over a torus, where $P$ maps equivariantly to $M$.
 As described in \cite{Freed:Quinn}, \cite{Ganter:twistedhecke}, the transformation behaviour of generalized Moonshine corresponds to a different choice of circles, generating the same torus.
 Our approach sees the first circle, but not the second one.
 This is the reason why we can explain the first transformation geometrically, but not the second one. \begin{Def} Let $M$ be a $G$-equivariant $U^2(d)$-manifold.
 Then the orbifold Witten genus of $M\mmod G$ is defined by

 where the sum is over all pairs of commuting elements of $G$. \end{Def} One of the advantages of working with our setup is that the proofs of integrality and Morita invariance become fairly straightforward.